bcgsc/unikseq/README.md

 2) FASTA file (-unique.fa)

-   A multi-FASTA with all unique sequences passing the filters set at run time.
+   A multi-FASTA with all unique (relative to outgroup) sequences passing the filters set at run time.
    Input parameters will be captured in the filename.

    e.g.